lukas8920/hikealerts/README.md

 This relevant information for hikers from institutions might include dangers, weather impacts, closures etc (in the following called events).

-Microsoft's AI and Fabric services enable to standardize the events issued by different institutions in a global context.
+Microsoft's AI service enables to standardize the events issued by different institutions in a global context.
 The purpose of the website and the API is to provide transparency on the accessibility of hiking tracks, making hiking safer and a more enjoyable experience!

 ## 1.2.
 Project Structure
 ### 1.2.1.
 System Setup